topdownproteomics/ProteoformNomenclatureStandard/Standard.md

 PSI-MOD (recommended) - http://www.ebi.ac.uk/ols/ontologies/mod
 BRNO MOD (acceptable)
 UniCarbKB (acceptable) - http://www.unicarbkb.org/
 PRO Ontology/NCBI  (acceptable) -  http://pir.georgetown.edu/pro/

 NOTE: We the subcommittee, ask the CTDP to recommend a small set of DBs as prefered, or to give formal guidance on how users should navigate the proliferation of modification databases.

 ### Rule 6
-If all tags in a proteoform use the same Key, the sequence may be PREFIXED with a single tag defining the Key followed by a plus sign.
+If all tags in a proteoform use the same key, the sequence may be PREFIXED with a single tag defining the key followed by a plus sign.
 ```
 [RESID]+SE[12]QUE[42]NCE
 ```
-Here the numbers in brackets are accession numbers in the resid database
+Here the numbers in brackets are accession numbers in the RESID database
 ```
 [mass]+SE[12]QUE[42]NCE
 ```